fnalways/terminus-docs/docs/manual/platform-architecture.md

 ### Vault

-A secure password manager for storing sensitive information and synchronizing it across devices.
+A secure password manager for storing and mangaging sensitive information across devices.

 ### Market

-A decentralized and permissionless app store for installing, uninstalling, and updating applications.
+A decentralized and permissionless app store for installing, uninstalling, and updating applications and recommendation algorithms.

 ### Settings